Aquaticat/resharp/README.md

 ## Benchmarks

 Throughput comparison with `regex` and `fancy-regex`, compiled with `--release`.
 Compile time is excluded; only matching is measured.
-Uses SIMD intrinsics (AVX2, NEON) with possibly more backends in the near future.
+Uses SIMD intrinsics (AVX2, NEON, WASM).
 Run with `cargo bench -- 'readme/' --list`.

 ### AMD Ryzen 7 5800X (105W TDP)